Pike found choked on zander in Netherlands

 "What on Earth possessed the pike to take on prey that size?" he asked.
 "Gluttony just killed that fish."

-Mr Spaargaren reported his find to the Dutch nature conservation news website Natuurbericht, which published the story and one of his incredible photographs.'Not a python'
+Mr Spaargaren reported his find to the Dutch nature conservation news website Natuurbericht, which published the story and one of his incredible photographs.

 He came across the fish while doing some work by his jetty this week.

 Having calculated roughly that the pike measured about 1m (3.2ft) long and the zander about 75cm (2ft 5in), with a combined weight of about 15 kilos (33lb), he threw them back in the water.

 Speaking to the BBC, Mr Jardine explained that the zander, sometimes known as the "pike-perch" because of its similarities to the two other species of fish, was an unusual choice of target for a pike.

 "A pike is not an alligator or a python - it will not accommodate similar-sized food," he told the BBC.